 Maybe you found a cheaper route for your morning commute, or maybe you switched to a more expensive brand of coffee.
-Changes in your lifestyle affect your monthly expenses, hence, your monthly caps on categories like groceries or travel should change too.
-Resetting your goals each month will help you truly personalise your budget and ensure that you’re not setting unrealistic or restrictive goals for yourself.
+Changes in your lifestyle affect your monthly expenses; hence, your monthly caps on categories like groceries or travel should change too.
+Resetting your goals each month is an important step of budgeting that will help you truly personalise your budget and ensure that you’re not setting unrealistic or restrictive goals for yourself.

 For example - If your savings goal is 20k a month, and you’re planning a weekend getaway in the next month, you need to adjust your savings goals accordingly to account for the additional costs you will incur.

 By reducing your savings goal from 20k to 10k for that month, you are taking your lifestyle changes into account and setting realistic goals for yourself.

 2. Try the zero-based budgeting rule

 If you follow any budgeting blogs or finance influencers, you will have heard the term ‘zero-based budgeting’ before.
 For the uninitiated, zero-based budget tracking is a technique where you start with your total balance for the month, and account for every rupee until you reach zero.
 This way, there isn’t a single rupee left unaccounted for.

 Most people tend to define their expenses first and save the remaining amount at the end of the month.
 However, this method does not allow you to save consistently, and may tend to backfire if you’re an impulsive spender.
 Through the zero-based budgeting method, you can clearly define your expenses as well as hit your savings goals every month.

 3. Track your spending by reviewing the bills